MIW-G-C6/Igadi/Resources/Project Idagi.md

 I want to see an overview of the garden,
 So I can keep track of the plant progress.

 As a garden manager,
+I want to manage return per gardener,
+So I can give people what they earned.

+As a garden manager,
 I want to be able to add custom tasks,
 So I can fill in gaps between regular tasks.

 As a garden manager,
-I want a sowing overview,
+I want to manage the plant wiki,
-So I can plant new plantbeds/crops
+So I can give gardeners information.

 As a garden manager,
+I want poll CRUD,
+So I can control polls.

+As a garden manager,
+I want patch per garden CRUD,
+So I can control patches in a garden

+As a Admin Beheerder,
+I want CRUD of users and their roles,
+So I can add/update/delete users and control their roles.

+As an admin,
-I want to manage the plant wiki,
+I want garden CRUD,
-So I can give gardeners information
+So I can control gardens